Mohabat Subh Ka Sitara Hai

-Mohabat Subh Ka Sitara Hai was based on the novel Ye jo Subha ka Ik Sitara Hai by Umera Ahmad, who also shares writing credits as a screenwriter for the serial.
-Preceded by Ahmad's Kankar and Zindagi Gulzar Hai, it became the third consecutive serial that airs on Hum TV with same prime time timings.
-The serial was directed by veteran actress turn director Sakina Samo and produced by Momina Duraid.
-It was the fifth collaboration of Sakina with Ahmad since she directed her first ever serials Wujood-e-Laraib (2004) and Amar Bail (2005).
-The serial stars Meekal Zulfiqar, Sanam Jung and Adeel Hussain in lead roles with the supporting cast of Mansha Pasha, Farah Shah and Aini Zaidi.
+Based on Umera Ahmad's novel "Ye Jo Subha Ka Ik Sitara Hai," the series was adapted for the screen by Ahmad herself.
+Preceded by Ahmad's Kankar and Zindagi Gulzar Hai, it became the third consecutive serial that airs on the network with the same primetime line-up.
+Directed by Sakina Samo and produced by Momina Duraid, Mohabbat Subh Ka Sitara Hai features Sanam Jung, Meekal Zulfiqar, and Adeel Hussain in lead roles, supported by Mansha Pasha, Farah Shah, and Annie Zaidi.
+It was Sakina's fifth collaboration with Ahmad since she directed her first ever serials Wujood-e-Laraib (2004) and Amar Bail (2005).

-At 3rd Hum Awards it was nominated for twelve Hum Awards, winning two as Best Actor Popular for Meekal Zulfiqar and Best Supporting Actress for Mansha Pasha.
-Mohabat Subh Ka Sitara Hai was declared the one of the best fourteen drama serials of 2014.
+The series garnered twelve nominations at the 3rd Hum Awards, winning two: Best Actor Popular for Zulfiqar and Best Supporting Actress for Pasha.
+It was also listed among the top fourteen drama serials of 2014.
+It was aired in India on Zindagi, from 13 May to 8 June 2016.